kilymax/graph-convolution/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CSV Convolution is a desktop program which designed to convolve determined data from CSV.
+Graph Convolution is a desktop program which designed to convolve determined data from CSV, TXT.

-Input:  CSV-file (2 service lines, no indexes)
+Input:  CSV/TXT-file (2 service lines, no indexes)

-Output: modified CSV-file (2 service lines, no indexes)
+Output: modified CSV/TXT-file (2 service lines, no indexes)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>